Skip to main content

 About the fellowship

-The Place Making Fellowship is an opportunity to discover the legends, stories and histories behind beloved Queensland sites.
-Open to researchers, writers, historians and creatives, the recipient will be provided with the unique opportunity to uncover and explore the hidden histories around Queensland’s physical heritage sites.
-The fellowship recipient receives a stipend of $10,000 and access to the resources of the John Oxley Library and access to resources relating to the Peters Ice Cream Factory site to assist them with their research.
+The Place Making Fellowship was an opportunity to discover the legends, stories and histories behind beloved Queensland sites.
+Open to researchers, writers, historians and creatives, the recipient was given a unique opportunity to uncover and explore the hidden histories of Queensland’s physical heritage sites.
+The fellowship included a $10,000 stipend and access to the resources of the John Oxley Library, along with materials relating to the Peters Ice Cream Factory site to support their research.

-In partnership with Sekisui House Australia and West Village, the focus of the 2019 Place Making Fellowship was Queensland’s Ice Cream History, exploring the original Peters Ice Cream Factory, an iconic site in the West End community.
-The fellowship focused on the people and products of Peters Ice Cream Factory.
+Delivered in partnership with Sekisui House Australia and West Village, the 2019 Place Making Fellowship focused on Queensland’s ice cream history, exploring the original Peters Ice Cream Factory — an iconic site in the West End community.
+The project explored the people and products that shaped the factory’s legacy.

 2019 Place Making Fellow: Tricia King